EtienneAuroux/Savings_planner_tool/README.md

 #### What doesn't this app do?

 - It does not recommend any particular investment.
-For example, it will never tell you "buy the stock of company A".
+For example, it will never tell you to buy any stock, or anything for that matters.
 - It does not take into account investing in different countries other than the one selected.
 - It does not take into account inflation.
 - It does not work for investing periods smaller than a year.